WillKoehrsen/Data-Analysis/README.md

 # Data-Analysis
-Data Analysis Using R and Python
+Data Analysis Using Python and a little R.

-A place to share my code for various data analysis projects, both personal, and research project related.
+A place to share my code and reports for various data science projects.

+Many of these projects are written up on my [Towards Data Science Medium page](https://medium.com/@williamkoehrsen).
+Reach me on Twitter [@koehrsen_will](https://twitter.com/@koehrsen_will)